qawolf/qawolf/docs/docs/review_test_code.md

 In previous tutorials we [created our first browser test](create_a_test) and [ran it locally](run_a_test_locally) to make sure it works.
 Now let's dive deeper into the code so we better understand how it works.

-This tutorial assumes a [basic understanding of JavaScript](get_started#optional-understand-javascript).

 ## Folder structure

 You'll notice that a folder with the name `.qawolf` was created at the root level of your project after you recorded your first test.
 This folder holds two more folders: `.qawolf/tests` and `.qawolf/selectors`.